 All this holds for single scattering where a sun ray is scattered by only one particle before reaching the eye.
 Where the smoke clouds are dense, there is significant multiple scattering.
 In the limit of an optically thick cloud, the light inside the cloud (or sky) becomes a uniform color: that of the incident light before significant multiple scattering.
 Thus, clouds are white inside, and a clear blue sky gets milky white toward the horizon.
-Multiple scattering will modify the sky colors in San Francisco, for example, to an almost uniform orange-red.
-It is orange-red because the sunlight reaching the dense smoke has already been reddened by less dense smoke.
+Multiple scattering modified the sky colors in San Francisco in the year 2020, for example, to an almost uniform orange-red because the sunlight reaching the dense smoke had already been reddened by less dense smoke.

 Sky colors with multiple scattering get complicated and need mathematical modeling to make predictions.

 Smoke from Canada’s 2023 wildfires

 Many of Canada’s provinces are battling large wildfires in June 2023, and that smoke poured across the border in the United States.
 A gray sky with an oddly dampened and reddish sun was often the result.

 A nearly full moon on our Towercam this evening.
 Notice how orange it is!
 That's due to wildfire smoke in the upper levels of the atmosphere, which is making both the moon & sun have a more red/orange hue to it. @FOX19 #Cincinnati #moon #smoke pic.twitter.com/2hC5FKrD37